pitambarkhanra/energy_landscape_analysis/Variational_Bayes/README.md

 # Output:
 - "h_J_value.mat" which contains the parameter values, where each row corresponds to a participant in the format [h_1,h_2,...,h_N,J_12,J_13,J_(N-1),N]

-[NM: By the way, in the top folder, you say two folders, but the "Conventional" folder is missing.][PK: Done]